e-clearing-net/OCHP/OCHP.md

 ## Exchange Tariff Information

 The eCHS enables CPOs to upload tariffs and tariff-groups for each charge point they operate.
-These tariffs can be sent to individual EMPs.
+These tariffs may be defined for individual EMPs.
 This is to ensure a quick and automated change in tariffs for certain charge points without having to alter bilateral agreements every time and without having a very large annex.